-National Customer Service Week is an annual event that occurs in the first week of October each year and highlights the importance and benefits of providing good customer service.
+National Customer Service Week is an annual event that is held in the first week of October and highlights the importance and benefits of providing good customer service.

 In an era where everything is much the same, the one thing that sets a firm apart from its competitors is providing excellent customer service.
 Customers know and understand that things can go wrong.
 It’s how problems are dealt with that makes the difference.
 Customers simply want an easy and seamless customer service and experience.

 FIRMS THAT GET IT RIGHT

-A firm that springs to mind as the benchmark for me is Marks and Spencer is renowned for delivering a consistent good customer service and experience.
+Marks and Spencer is renowned for delivering a consistent good customer service and experience.
 I don’t know of anyone personally who has had a bad experience, they have a ‘no quibble’ service and they know that their reputation is everything.

-Whilst I am aware that Marks and Spencer is struggling on the high street for a variety of reasons, a family friend received a textbook response to flowers that only lasted a couple of days.
+Marks and Spencer has been struggling on the high street for a variety of reasons for years.
+A family friend received a textbook response to flowers that only lasted a couple of days, which she never expected.